jgiuffrida/dnd/stranger.md

     - and then skitter, damn they're fast
   - head around the corner and they've ambushed us
     - i destroy a tiny bug with a 1-2 combo
-    - step back and let toilynn know they ain't shit
+    - step back and let Toilynn know they ain't shit
     - cane stabs another bug, he came out of nowhere
     - he threw a dagger at me, that was for sure at me
   - oh here are the big ones
   - a bunch of tiny bugs die
-  - big ones swipe at toilyn
+  - big ones swipe at Toilynn
   - way more run out
   - i try to make the bug sick but it didn't work
   - i disengage away